vielhuber/mjmlhelper/README.md

 # 🌈 mjml2cr 🌈

-mjml2cr is a simple converter that makes html files from [mjml](https://mjml.io) usable in [CleverReach](https://www.cleverreach.com/en/). it also includes a mail function and a small boilerplate.
+mjml2cr is a simple converter that makes html files from [mjml](https://mjml.io) usable in the drag&drop editor of [CleverReach](https://www.cleverreach.com/en/). it also includes a mail function and a small boilerplate.

 ## installation